yapzhenyie/GadgetsMenu/.github/ISSUE_TEMPLATE/bug-report.md

 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'
-3. Scroll down to '....'
-4. See error
+3. See error

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

 **Further Information (please complete the following information):**
  - Server Version: [e.g. 1.13.2]
  - GadgetsMenu Version: [e.g. 4.2.4]
+ - Console stack trace if have.

+**Screenshots**
+If applicable, add screenshots to help explain your problem.

-**Additional context**
+**Additional Information**
-Add any other context about the problem here.
+Any other information that you would like to provide that may be relevant to the issue?